 Why Does My Dog Stare at Me?
 Here Are the Reasons Behind All That Eye Contact

 Why does my dog stare at me?

 However, Tedeschi points out that if the eye contact between a dog and a human is too long or too intense it might lead to discomfort in the dog—similar to the way two humans staring at each other for a prolonged period of time would make them uncomfortable.
 So what do you do if your dog stares at you?
 Look back, but not for too long.
 Dogs get awkward, too!

 Do dogs use eye contact to try to communicate with humans?

 “Dogs will often stare when you’re doing something that piques their curiosity—like grilling up something that smells tasty or opening the cupboard where the treats are—to see if they can get in on the fun too,” says Tedeschi.
 So, next time you catch your hound staring, try giving him a cuddle.
 If you’re curious, here’s why dogs sometimes tilt their heads when looking at you.

 Why does my dog stare at other dogs?

 “You’ll more frequently see dogs turning away from each other in order to avoid eye contact as sustained staring can be a sign of aggression,” says Tedeschi.
 “Prolonged eye contact rarely occurs in friendly exchanges between two dogs.”
-When two dogs meet for the first time, make sure to always approach with caution and never just let your dog run up to an unknown dog.
+When two dogs meet for the first time, always approach with caution and never just let your dog run up to an unknown dog.
 You don’t know how other canines will react.
 That’s just one of the mistakes dog owners should never make.

 “When dogs are defecating, they feel like they are vulnerable, so he’s looking to you to protect him and for safety cues as he goes,” says Tedeschi.
 Most dogs also learn that if they go to the bathroom outside when and where they’re supposed to, they will be rewarded with a treat, so they stare at you to make sure you know that they are doing their business.
 Yes, it’s a bit awkward, but you can reassure your dog by saying something soothing instead.